RoyVoetman/laravel-repository-pattern/README.md

 If you are on Laravel 5.5 or higher, composer will have registered the provider automatically for you.

 ## Repository pattern
 The power of using this Repository pattern is that all database DML (`create`, `update`, `delete`) commands will be handled within transactions.
-So that multiple queries with relational dependence on each other do not result in inconsistent data.
+This will prevent that multiple queries with relational dependence on each other do not result in inconsistent data.

 ### Getting started

-Create a class that extends the Repository class.
-You should typehint the corresponding Model class within the classes constructor and pass it to the parent constructor.
-The parent constructor accepts all classes extended from laravel’s `Illuminate\Database\Eloquent\Model` class.
+Create a class that extends the `RoyVoetman\Extras\Repository\Repository` class.
+The corresponding model should be type-hinted within the class constructor and passed to the parent constructor.
+The parent constructor accepts all classes that extend from the `Illuminate\Database\Eloquent\Model` class.

 ```php
 namespace App\Repositories;